-Receive continuing education credit by:
+Receive continuing education credit now through June 7, 2024 by:

-- Attending an in-person or virtual presentation or reading the Pediatric Asthma Management Practice Module located on the Quality Insights' website. - 2.
+- 1. Attending an in-person or virtual presentation or reading the Pediatric Asthma Management Practice Module located on the Quality Insights' website. - 2.
 If you choose the virtual option, watch the recorded presentation. - 3.
 Complete an online evaluation as part of a 60-minute learning activity